mcnairrobotics/SmashTV-Editor/README.md

 * Figure out HTYP code that determines type for hulks, including snake hulks and mysterious unused tech crew hulk.
 * Figure out how to turn boss mutoid man into the Evil MC
 * Figure out what turns normal droids to fat droids

+# File Interleaver
+Interleaves two rom files.
+Good for a bunch of Midway and Williams games, but you will probably need to edit what it's pointing at.